EKYCSolutions/ekyc-id-android/README.md

 * Verify the authenticity of the identity documents by combining the power of document detection, OCR, liveness detection, and face recognition.

-To see all of these features at work download our free demo app:
+To see all of these features at work, download our free demo app:

 <a href='https://play.google.com/store/apps/details?id=com.ekyc.demo_app&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="300"
      height="100"/>